 include language positively defining good cause in their QAPs and/or lease addenda.
 For Housing Credit properties, HFAs can play an important role in defining what constitutes good cause.
-Currently, at least 18 HFAs include language positively defining good cause-that is, listing infractions that constitute good cause for eviction-in their QAPs and/or HFA-provided lease addenda for use in Housing Credit properties.
+Currently, at least 20 HFAs include language positively defining good cause-that is, listing infractions that constitute good cause for eviction-in their QAPs and/or HFA-provided lease addenda for use in Housing Credit properties.
 In most of these QAPs, the language defines good cause as a material violation of the lease, without providing further detail.
-Other states like Mississippi and Washington include examples in the QAP to include instances where a resident fails to vacate a significantly damaged unit and repair of an inhabited unit is economically infeasible under their definition of good cause.
-Of the 18 HFAs identified previously, at least eight HFAs include a definition of good cause in their provided lease addenda, which owners may be required or encouraged to use, depending on the state.
-California, for example, requires owners to inform Housing Credit residents of their rights through a required Good Cause Lease Rider, which provides examples of what constitutes a good cause eviction and describes the process through which an owner can move to evict a tenant.
-Several other HFAs outside of these 18 address good cause through a negative definition - rather than defining what does constitute a good cause eviction, these agencies list infractions that do not constitute good cause.
+Other states like Washington include examples in the QAP to include instances where a resident fails to vacate a significantly damaged unit and repair of an inhabited unit is economically infeasible under their definition of good cause.
+Additionally, California requires owners to inform Housing Credit residents of their rights through a required Good Cause Lease Rider, which provides examples of what constitutes a good cause eviction and describes the process through which an owner can move to evict a tenant.

+Several other HFAs outside of these 20 address good cause through a negative definition - rather than defining what does constitute a good cause eviction, these agencies list infractions that do not constitute good cause.
 D.C.'s Housing Credit compliance manual, for example, clarifies that good cause does not include failure to sign a new lease, failure to pay a utility bill to be paid to the landlord, and failure to move if over the qualified income, except in cases of tenant fraud.